 “Okay, whatever.
 Just don't ask me for money.”

 Have you ever felt like people were just writing you off?
 Isn't it frustrating??

 Knowing What Matters

-Ever had a friend or family member get wrapped up in a MLM business and try repeatedly to get you to join their “down line”?
+Have you ever known a friend or family member who got sucked into an MLM business, trying repeatedly to get you to join their “down line”?
 We all know someone who got really excited and hyped-up about the latest fad business opportunity and most of us know how this pattern plays out.
 99% of these “businesses” are just a flash in the pan – people quickly become disillusioned and throw in the towel.

-So why would the people look at our part-time real estate venture and think any different?
-Especially when a new investor is still in the learning phase and they haven’t closed their first deal yet – what do they really have to show for themselves?
+So why would people look at our part-time real estate venture any differently?
+Especially when a new investor is still in the learning phase and they haven't closed their first deal yet – what do they really have to show for themselves?
 Why should anyone take them seriously??

-First off – I shouldn’t have to tell you that it doesn’t matter what anyone else thinks about your part-time business.
-People can dismiss your ambitions all day long, but as long as YOU know it’s a legitimate pursuit, the opinions of a few nay-sayers shouldn’t phase you (unless of course, they raise an objection that you truly can’t answer for yourself… then you probably have some homework to do).
+First off – I shouldn't have to tell you that it doesn't matter what anyone else thinks about your part-time business.
+People can dismiss your ambitions all day long, but as long as YOU know it's a legitimate pursuit, the opinions of a few nay-sayers should be the least of your concerns (unless of course, they raise an objection that you truly can't answer for yourself… then you probably have something to think about).

 If you know what it's going to take – then the rest of it is up to you.
 As long as you're going to follow through on what needs to be done, it's only a matter of time until you prove them all wrong.

 For some reason, there is a BIG negative stigma that the entrepreneurial community has towards jobs.